chibitronics/ltc-os/README.md

 ![wiring diagram](ltc-jig.jpg)

-The pins you want to connect to are "SWD" and "SWD".
-Connect SWD to "GPIO 24" on the Raspberry Pi, and "SWC" to "GPIO 25".
-You should also connect a GND.
+Above is a comprehensive wiring diagram for the production automatic tester.
+To simply load the OS, the only pins you want to connect to are "SWD" and "SWD":

+* Connect SWD to "GPIO 24"
+* Connect SWC to "GPIO 25"
+* It's recommended to connect RST_IN to "GPIO 18"
+* Connect a GND

 If you don't feel like soldering headers onto the LTC board, you can use a "debug shoe" which you can print using a 3D printer.
 It's available at: http://www.thingiverse.com/thing:2211948